rencheckyoself/opencv_cascade_classifier_training_helper/README.md

 - After pressing `s`, the image will be saved in the provided or default directory, the live feed will close, and a new window with the saved image will be opened.
   - Click and drag the bounding rectangle around the section of the image containing the object you want to identify.
+The rectangle must start at the upper lefthand corner and end at the bottom right.
   - Press `ESC` to cancel the annotation and delete the most recent image.

+- After clicking and dragging, the rectangle will be displayed on the image
+  - Press `y` to confirm the rectangle and save the parameters
+  - Press `n` to redraw the rectangle and try again

 - The annotation information will be appended to the default/provided info file.